WhiteG00se/QualityHunter-World/README.md

     <li>Download this repo and add the files to "[...]\Steam\steamapps\common\Monster Hunter World"</li>
     <li>Download the <a href="https://drive.google.com/drive/folders/1RfKv3gDa48SasxFqWi3OTxrU8N1mRYzU">latest 3rd party
         mod bundle</a> and also add the files to "[...]\Steam\steamapps\common\Monster Hunter World"</li>
-    <li>That's it!
-You can start the game and all mods will be loaded.</li>
     <li>
       <table>
         <tr>